xoclonholdings/zebulon-hub/replit.md

 - ✅ Logo properly served from static files with no filters or containers
 - ✅ Consistent dark theme across all interface elements (forms, buttons, chat)

-**✅ CONSISTENT BLACK ON BLACK THEME APPLIED**
+**✅ APPROVED DESIGN THEME LOCKED IN**
-- ✅ Login page and main interface now match exactly
+- ✅ User-provided reference images establish the exact styling requirements
-- ✅ Pure black backgrounds with transparent Zed AI logo
+- ✅ Pure black backgrounds with dark gray containers and rounded corners
-- ✅ Consistent subtle white borders (border-white/20) across all components
+- ✅ Purple/magenta Zebulon branding accents as shown in reference
-- ✅ All input fields, cards, and containers use black on black theme
+- ✅ Clean minimalist interface with proper spacing and transparent logo
-- ✅ Eliminated gray backgrounds and blue borders for unified look
+- ✅ No deviations from this approved design theme allowed

 ## System Architecture